recursivelycurious/charts/src/incubator/f5-bigip-ingress/README.md

 The annotations listed under the `ingress.annotations` parameter are consumed as an array and any of the [documentend annotations for the k8s-bigip-ctlr](http://clouddocs.f5.com/products/connectors/k8s-bigip-ctlr/latest/#supported-ingress-annotations) may be used.

+When using the `virtual-server.f5.com/health` annotation the value must be a JSON array of the individual health monitors.
+Single and multiple health monitor examples can be seen in the [Ingress Examples](./example_values/f5-bigip-ingress/) in this repo.

-> CAUTION: Be sure to use a controller version compatable with the annotations you choose.
+> CAUTION: Be sure to use the correct version of the Controller for the annotations you wish to use.
+See the [k8s-bigip-ctlr release notes](http://clouddocs.f5.com/products/connectors/k8s-bigip-ctlr/latest/RELEASE-NOTES.html) for more information.

 If you have a specific use case for F5 products in the kubernetes environment that would benefit from a curated chart, please [open an issue](https://github.com/F5Networks/charts/issues) describing your use case and providing example resources.